openworm/openworm_docs/docs/fullhistory.md

 6 January 2021: [Article](https://www.sciencedirect.com/science/article/abs/pii/S0303264721000629): Periodicity in the Embryo: emergence of order in space, diffusion of order in time

-September 2022: DevoWorm hosted four Google summer of Code students, working on Digital Microshperes and a Graph Neural Network pipeline for the DevoWorm platform.
-Bradley Alicia had a prescence in NetSci 2022's virtual conference hosted in Shanghai, presenting on Embodied Hypernetworks and representing the group at the Network Neuroscience satellite session.
+September 2022: [OpenWorm Newsletter 1](https://openworm.org/news.html#September2022): DevoWorm hosted four Google Summer of Code students; electrophysiological recordings from individual neurons; NeuroPAL developed a new technique to create a genetic strain of the worm; OpenWorm studentships completed their first successful projects.

-June 2023: OpenWorm presented at the main _C. elegans_ scientific conference in Glasgow and connected with groups at the leading edge of experimental data to further build and contrain the worm models.
-An interactive tutorial for the Hodgkin Huxley model of neural activity was developed by Rahul Sonkar during the Google Summer of Code.
-2D worm body model visualisations have been created for the Olivares, Izquierdo & Beer model, as well as the Boyle, Berri & Cohen model, this python based visualisation tool was developed to compliment the full 3D Sibernetic-based models.
+June 2023: [OpenWorm Newslwtter 2](https://openworm.org/news.html#June2023): DevoWorm sponsored two more students through the Google Summer of Code; 2D worm body model visualisations were created to aid the 3D Sibernetic models; an interactive tutorial for the Hodgkin Huxley model was developed; OpenWorm presented at the main _C. elegans_ scientific conference in Glasgow.

-May 2024: DevoWorm celebrated its 10th anniversary in April with a prepared speech by Bradly Alicia reviewing the progress in computational developmental biology.
-Pakhi Banchalia and Mehul Arora were accepted to work on the Developmental Graph Neural Networks (D-GNNs) project under the Google Summer of Code Program.
-A major update to the simulation stack of the OpenWorm project was released enabling automated tests for building the Docker container using Intel and AMD libraries.
-Research into new cell and ion channel models in NeuroML by [Nicoletti et al](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0218738) presents new models of two _C. elegans_ neurons with the ionic currents underlying their electrical activity.
+May 2024: [OpenWorm Newsletter 3](https://openworm.org/news.html#May2024): DevoWorm celebrated its 10th anniversary; new cell and ion channel models were developed in NeuroML; the OpenWorm Docker simulation stack was updated; OpenWorm was interviewed on the Data Skeptic podcast.

 Projects similar to OpenWorm
 ----------------------------